VasTsak/Tree_Structured_GRU/README.md

-# master_thesis
+# Tree-based Gated Recurrent Units

 This repository aims to be my repository that I will store the scripts for my master thesis.

 The content of this repository is the implementation of an alteration of [this paper](https://arxiv.org/pdf/1503.00075.pdf) written by Kai Sheng Tai, Richard Socher, Christopher D. Manning.
 My implementation is the hybrid between a recursive neural networks and Gated Recurrent Units.
+Moreover it is important to mention that this alteration is tested on sentiment classification , both binary and fine-grained.

 I am testing two different alterations  of this idea.